nasa/HyperCP/README.md

 ##### Calibration Files:
 In the 'Configuration' window, click 'Add Calibration Files' to add the calibration files that were from the relevant extracted
 Satlantic '.sip' file (i.e. '.cal' and '.tdf' files).
 The calibration file can be selected using the drop-down menu.
 Select the calibration files that correspond to the data you want to process with this configuration.
 You will need to know which .cal files correspond to each sensor, and which represent light and dark shutter measurements.
 For example,
-- HEDXXXX.cal > Es Dark
+- HEDX.cal > Es Dark
-- HSEXXXX.cal > Es Light
+- HSEX.cal > Es Light
-- HLDYYYY.cal > Li Dark
+- HLDY.cal > Li Dark
-- HSLYYYY.cal > Li Light
+- HSLY.cal > Li Light
-- HLDZZZZ.cal > Lt Dark
+- HLDZ.cal > Lt Dark
-- HSLZZZZ.cal > Lt Light
+- HSLZ.cal > Lt Light
+where X, Y, and Z are the numbers of the individual HyperOCRs.

 Selections:
 -Add Calibration Files - Allows loading calibration files (.cal/.tdf) into HyperInSPACE.
 Once loaded the drop-down